"a brighter approach to a brighter future"

 I created these cute little graphs in child development classes during my college years.
 They illustrate important areas of development in early childhood.
 Brighter Child promotes each of these ares of development through continual observation and assessment of the child.

 The theory of multiple intelligences proposes eight different intelligences to account for a broader range of human potential.
-We place attention on the little learner who shows gifts in specific intelligences: the artists, architects, musicians, naturalists, designers, dancers, therapists, entrepreneurs, and many others who enrich the world.
+We place attention on the little learner who shows gifts in specific intelligences: the artists, architects, musicians, naturalists, designers, dancers, therapists, entrepreneurs, and many others who enrich our world.
 We reinforce these areas of development in the child by staging the environment with a rich variety of materials that promote growth and cultivate their area/s of strength.

 The theory of multiple intelligences has been a major transformation in early childhood education.
 It suggests that practitioners present their curriculum in a wide variety of ways using music, cooperative learning, art activities, role play, media, inner reflection, and much more.
 We offer environments so that each child has the opportunity to learn in ways that are harmonious with their unique minds and learning styles.
 These intelligences shape the little apprentice.
 By helping the child to develop his area of strength we give her a self-perception that is fundamental for lifelong success.